Jon Driver

-Jonathon Stevens "Jon Driver" (4 July 1962 - 28 November 2011) was a psychologist and neuroscientist.
+Jonathon Stevens "Jon" Driver (4 July 1962 - 28 November 2011) was a psychologist and neuroscientist.
 He was a leading figure in the study of perception, selective attention and multisensory integration in the normal and damaged human brain.

-Education
+Early life

+Driver was born in Halifax, West Yorkshire, on 4 July 1962, and was brought up in Kingston upon Hull.
+He was educated at Hymers College, where he played the cello in the school orchestra and also played bass guitar in bands in Hull.
+From his teens onwards, he was a devoted and expert fly fisherman, an activity which he later pursued in the chalk streams of southern England.

-Driver was born in Halifax, West Yorkshire, on 4 July 1962.
-He studied at The Queen's College, Oxford and received a First Class degree in Experimental Psychology in 1984.
-He then stayed on at Oxford for his DPhil (awarded in 1988), under the supervision of Alan Allport and Peter McLeod.
+Driver studied experimental psychology at Queen's College, Oxford, graduating with a First Class degree in 1984.
+He then stayed on at Oxford for his DPhil, awarded in 1988, under the supervision of Alan Allport and Peter McLeod.

 Career

-Following postdoctoral work in the US with Michael Posner at the University of Oregon, Driver took up a lectureship in the Department of Experimental Psychology at Cambridge University in 1990.
+Following post-doctoral work in the US with Michael Posner at the University of Oregon, Driver took up a lectureship in the Department of Experimental Psychology at Cambridge University in 1990.
 In 1996 he was appointed to a professorship at Birkbeck College, and in 1998 he became Professor of Cognitive Neuroscience at University College London (UCL).
-From 2004 - 2009 he was Director of the UCL Institute of Cognitive Neuroscience, an interdisciplinary research centre that studies mental processes in the human brain.
+From 2004 to 2009 he was Director of the UCL Institute of Cognitive Neuroscience, an interdisciplinary research centre that studies mental processes in the human brain.
 From 2009 Driver held a Royal Society Anniversary Research Professorship, which allowed him to concentrate on research.
 He was also a principal investigator at the Wellcome Trust Centre for Neuroimaging at UCL.